Bharath-hck/DotNetDocuments/CSharpClasses/CSharpClasses.md

 ### Creating objects

 A class and an object are different things.
 A class defines a type of object, but it is not an object itself.
-An object is a concrete entity based on a class, and is sometimes referred to as an instance of a class.

 Object is a basic unit of Object-Oriented Programming and represents real-life entities.
 A typical C# program creates many objects, which as you know, interact by invoking methods.
 An object consists of :

 * **State**: It is represented by attributes of an object.
 It also reflects the properties of an object.
 * **Behavior**: It is represented by the methods of an object.
 It also reflects the response of an object with other objects.